Hydrogen peroxide: Safety

 Hydrogen peroxide should be stored in a cool, dry, well-ventilated area and away from any flammable or combustible substances.
 It should be stored in a container composed of non-reactive materials such as stainless steel or glass (other materials including some plastics and aluminium alloys may also be suitable).
 As it breaks down quickly when exposed to light, it should be stored in an opaque container, and pharmaceutical formulations typically come in brown bottles that block light.

 Hydrogen peroxide, either in pure or diluted form, may pose several risks, the main one being that it forms explosive mixtures upon contact with organic compounds.
 Distillation of hydrogen peroxide at normal pressures is highly dangerous.
 It is corrosive, especially when concentrated, but even domestic-strength solutions may cause irritation to the eyes, mucous membranes, and skin.
 Swallowing hydrogen peroxide solutions is particularly dangerous, as decomposition in the stomach releases large quantities of gas (ten times the volume of a 3% solution), leading to internal bloating.
 Inhaling over 10% can cause severe pulmonary irritation.

 With a significant vapour pressure (1.2 kPa at 50 °C), hydrogen peroxide vapour is potentially hazardous.
 According to U.S. NIOSH, the immediately dangerous to life and health (IDLH) limit is only 75 ppm.
 The U.S. Occupational Safety and Health Administration (OSHA) has established a permissible exposure limit of 1.0 ppm calculated as an 8-hour time-weighted average (29 CFR 1910.1000, Table Z-1).
 Hydrogen peroxide has been classified by the American Conference of Governmental Industrial Hygienists (ACGIH) as a "known animal carcinogen, with unknown relevance on humans".
 For workplaces where there is a risk of exposure to the hazardous concentrations of the vapours, continuous monitors for hydrogen peroxide should be used.
 Information on the hazards of hydrogen peroxide is available from OSHA and from the ATSDR.

 Wound healing

 Historically, hydrogen peroxide was used for disinfecting wounds, partly because of its low cost and prompt availability compared to other antiseptics.

 There is conflicting evidence on hydrogen peroxide's effect on wound healing.
 Some research finds benefit, while other research find delays and healing inhibition.
 Its use for home treatment of wounds is generally not recommended.

-1.5–3% hydrogen peroxide is used as a disinfectant in dentistry, especially in endodotic treatments together with hypochlorite and chlorhexidine and 1–1.5% is also useful for treatment of inflammation of third molars (wisdom teeth).
+1.5–3% hydrogen peroxide is used as a disinfectant in dentistry, especially in endodontic treatments together with hypochlorite and chlorhexidine and 1–1.5% is also useful for treatment of inflammation of third molars (wisdom teeth).